LOOSE-LIPS/loose-lips-2.0/src/routes/blog/take-a-walk-on-the-sunnyside/index.md

   - imported/take-a-walk-on-the-sunnyside/image850.jpeg
 description: >-
-  I have spent the past five or so months walking along the icy shores of Lake Ontario, eagerly awaiting summer&rsquo;s arrival.
+  I have spent the past five or so months walking along the icy shores of Lake Ontario, eagerly awaiting summer’s arrival.
 Even in these colder months, I always recommend to visitors of Toronto that they enjoy a southbound amble through High Park to Sunnyside Beach.
 With the Loose Lips family recently here; I had the [...]Read More...
 published: true